FAQ - Golden Retriever Rescue of North Texas

 What can I do if I my Adoption Application gets declined?

-If you have received a rejection email but believe your case is an exception, please contact us at email@example.com.
+If you have received a rejection email, but would like more information, please contact us at firstname.lastname@example.org.

 What is the point of the Meet & Greets?

-Please make sure that you've submitted an application and received notice that,"pending a home visit, you meet our preliminary criteria as a potential GRRNT adopter," prior to coming to the Meet & Greet.
+Please make sure that you've submitted an application and received a notice stating "pending a home visit, you meet our preliminary criteria as a potential GRRNT adopter", prior to coming to the Meet & Greet.

 Why would I want an old dog when young ones are available?